Aksu (Lake Balkhash)

 The Aksu (Ақсу, Aqsu; Аксу) is a river of the Balkhash-Alakol Basin, Kazakhstan.
 It originates in the Dzungarian Alatau Mountains near the border with China and flows into Lake Balkhash.
 In Turkic languages, the name 'ak+su' literally means "clean/white water".
 The Aksu is one of the main rivers of the historic region of Zhetysu.
 It is 316 km long, and has a drainage basin of 5040 km2.

 Course

-The river flows north from the border with China before turning north-westward passing by Matay and then northward when it reaches the Saryesik-Atyrau Desert, a large sand desert south of Lake Balkhash.
+The river flows north from the border with China before turning north-westward, passing by Matay and then northward when it reaches the Saryesik-Atyrau Desert, a large sand desert south of Lake Balkhash.
 The river empties into Lake Balkhash just west of the Lepsy River on its southern side.
-Aksu freezes in December and stays icebound until March.
+Aksu freezes over in December and stays icebound until March.
 Because of irrigation, the river's flow into Lake Balkash is limited.